stevana/stateful-pbt-with-fakes/README.md

 ```

 Because we first read the old value and *then* write the new incremented
-value in an non-atomic way, it’s possilbe that if two threads do this at
+value in an non-atomic way, it's possilbe that if two threads do this at
 the same time they overwrite each others increment.
 For example:

        thread 1, incr 1     |  thread 2, incr 2